 7 Gentle Discipline Techniques for Toddlers

 If you’re reading this, you probably want something that works in real life, not just in a perfect Instagram photo.
 You want strategies that survive the 5 PM witching hour, the public meltdown, and the days when you’re running on three hours of sleep.
-That’s what we’re covering here.
-No fluff, no judgment, just seven techniques that actually hold up when things get messy.
+So this is not about becoming a perfect calm mom overnight.
+I don’t believe in that.
+This is about simple techniques that can help when your child is overwhelmed, and you are close to losing your patience, too.

 What Gentle Discipline Really Means (And What It Isn’t)